 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
-Turn off and de-energize all energized circuits (for example: electrical, pneumatic, and hydraulic circuits). - 4.
+Turn off and de-energize all energized circuits (e.g. electrical, air, water, etc.). - 4.
 Use a clean rag to thoroughly remove any lubricant and debris from the ball bearings, male coupling, cam, and alignment pins.